PerssonAlbin/lab-1_PA2577_KUB/README.md

 - The frontend (Nuxt 3) communicates with the backend (Express) via RESTful APIs.
 - The backend orchestrates communication with the Postgres database and the two microservices.
 - The two microservices (Transcription & Narration), built with FastAPI, run independently and scale independently.
-- The entire system runs on Kubernetes for scalability, resilience, and ease of deployment.
+- The entire system runs on Kubernetes which provides scalability, resilience, and ease of deployment.

 *(Consider including a diagram here if possible.)*